On the Pontryagin Maximum Principle under differential constraints of higher order: Introduction

-Consider the evolutions $x = (x^i): [0,T] \to \sQ = \bR^n$ of a controlled dynamical system on a fixed time interval $[0,T]$ and the minimising cost problem, which is determined by the following three ingredients: \begin{itemize}[leftmargin = 10pt] \item[--] a family of (possibly measurable) curves $u:[0,T] \to K \subset \bR^m$, $u(t) = (u^a(t))$ with values in a compact set $K\subset \bR^m$, playing the role of the control curves for the system; \item[--] a system of $k$-th order differential constraints of the form \beq \frac{d ^k x^j}{d t^k} = f^j\left(t, x(t) , \frac{dx}{d t}(t) , \ldots, \frac{d ^{k-1} x}{d t^{k-1}}(t) , u(t)\right) \eeq and a set $\cA_{\text{\it init}}$ of standard $(k-1)$-th order initial conditions $\sfs$ such that the following holds: for each pair $U = (u(t), \sfs)$ there exists a unique associated solution $x^{(U)}(t)$ on $[0, T]$ satisfying \eqref{diffe-1-ter} and the initial condition $\sfs$; \item[--] a $\cC^1$ {\it terminal cost} function $\mathsf C = \mathsf C\left(x(T), \frac{dx}{d t}(T) , \ldots, \frac{d ^{k-1} x}{d t^{k-1}}(T) \right)$, which depends on the $(k-1)$-th order jets at the final time $t = T$ of the solutions $x^{(U)}(t)$. \end{itemize} For a fixed $\sfs_o \in \cA_{\text{\it init}}$, a curve $u_o(t)$ in $K$, for which $x_o(t) = x^{( u_o(t), \sfs_o)}(t)$ has minimal cost among the controlled curves with identical initial condition $\sfs_o$, is called {\it optimal control}.
-Note that if $k = 1$ and $f = (f^i(t, x, u))$ is a function on a set of the form $[0, T] \times \O \times K$, with $\O \subset \bR^{n} $ open, which is continuous and continuously differentiable with respect to $x$, the corresponding problem of determining optimal controls is one of the Mayer problems, to which the classical Pontryagin Maximum Principle (PMP) applies (see e.g. \cite{PBGM, AS, BP, Ce, Su3} and references therein).
-The main result of this paper consists in a generalisation of this principle for the above defined problems with differential constraints of order $k \geq 1$, which we now describe.
+The class of controlled problems to which this paper is devoted is described in detail as follows.
+Consider the evolutions $x = (x^i): [0,T] \to \sQ = \bR^n$ of a controlled dynamical system on a fixed time interval $[0,T]$ and the cost minimising problem, which is determined by the following three ingredients: \begin{itemize}[leftmargin = 10pt] \item[--] a family of (possibly measurable) curves $u:[0,T] \to K \subset \bR^m$, $u(t) = (u^a(t))$ with values in a compact set $K\subset \bR^m$, playing the role of the control curves for the system; \item[--] a system of $k$-th order differential constraints of the form \beq \frac{d ^k x^j}{d t^k} = f^j\left(t, x(t) , \frac{dx}{d t}(t) , \ldots, \frac{d ^{k-1} x}{d t^{k-1}}(t) , u(t)\right) \eeq and a set $\cA_{\text{\it init}}$ of standard $(k-1)$-th order initial conditions $\sfs$ such that the following holds: for each pair $U = (u(t), \sfs)$ there exists a unique associated solution $x^{(U)}(t)$ on $[0, T]$ satisfying \eqref{diffe-1-ter} and the initial condition $\sfs$; \item[--] a $\cC^1$ {\it terminal cost} function $\mathsf C = \mathsf C\left(x(T), \frac{dx}{d t}(T) , \ldots, \frac{d ^{k-1} x}{d t^{k-1}}(T) \right)$, which depends on the $(k-1)$-th order jets at the final time $t = T$ of the solutions $x^{(U)}(t)$. \end{itemize} For a fixed $\sfs_o \in \cA_{\text{\it init}}$, a curve $u_o(t)$ in $K$, for which $x_o(t) = x^{( u_o(t), \sfs_o)}(t)$ has minimal cost among the controlled curves with identical initial condition $\sfs_o$, is called {\it optimal control}.
+If $k = 1$ and $f = (f^i(t, x, u))$ is a function on a set of the form $[0, T] \times \O \times K$, with $\O \subset \bR^{n} $ open, which is continuous and continuously differentiable with respect to $x$, the described problem of determining optimal controls is one of the Mayer problems, to which the classical Pontryagin Maximum Principle (PMP) applies (see e.g. \cite{PBGM, AS, BP, Ce, Ga, IT, Su3} and references therein).
+Let us briefly recall it.
+If $k = 1$, given a pair $U_o = (u_o(t), \sfs_o)$, let us denote by $x_o(t) = x^{(U_o)}(t)\in \sQ$ the corresponding controlled curve and by $p_o(t) = (p_{oi}(t))$, $t \in [0, T]$, the unique curve in $\sQ^* \simeq \bR^n$ satisfying the linear differential equations \beq \dot p_j + p_i \frac{\p f^i}{\p x^j} \Big|_{(t, x_o(t), u_o(t))} = 0\quad \text{with the terminal condition}\quad p_{j}(T) = - \frac{\p \mathsf C}{\p x^j}\Big|_{x_o(T)} \eeq (here and throughout the paper we follow the Einstein convention on summations).
+Further, for any fixed $\t_o \in [0, T]$, let $ \sH = \sH^{(\sfs_o, u_o, \t_o)}: K \to \bR$ be the {\it Pontryagin function} defined by \beq \sH^{(\sfs_o, u_o, \t_o)}(\o) \= p_{oi}(\t_o) f^i(\t_o, x_o(\t_o), \o)\ .\eeq The classical PMP states that {\it if $u_o(t)$ is an optimal control for the considered cost problem, then $ \sH^{(\sfs_o, u_o, \t_o)}(u_o(\t_o)) = \max_{\o \in K} \sH^{(\sfs_o, u_o, \t_o)}(\o)$ for almost all choices of $\t _o\in [0,T]$}.
+In many interesting cases this famous necessary condition is so restrictive that can be used to completely determine the optimal controls.